 2. After that, enable the Sync all fonts option and Save the changes.
 If you don’t see this option in your theme, use the following plugin to disable Google Fonts.

 By disabling the Google Fonts from the theme and enabling Lazy Load Images, the mobile score received a considerable boost and now it is 84/100 and 98/100 on desktop 😲

 This is a great result considering that we’ve only applied some simple optimizations to our website.

 You can view our demo site used in the tests here: https://demo.wpzoom.com/page-speed-optimized/

 However, keep in mind that no one can guarantee that you will get the same results on your website.
-It’s enough to have poor hosting or a lot of plugins, and in this case different optimizations will probably be necessary.
+It’s enough to have poor hosting or many plugins, and in this case, different optimizations will probably be necessary.

 If you have many videos or ads on your website, it’s also possible that you won’t be able to increase the PageSpeed too much.
 It’s a bit complicated when external resources (YouTube, AdSense, Pinterest) are involved.